The Tang Wei Martial Method (TWMM):

 - It is principle based and skill based rather than technique based: It is focused on preparing students to apply skills in realistic combative scenarios which are extremely fast paced, completely unscripted, and unrelenting.
 Universal patterns of motion are practiced and drilled with principles of adaptation being stressed so that patterns of motions can function against multiple types of attack with only minor alterations.
 An array of training drills are used to give students a frame of reference for fighting while maintaining safety and avoiding injury.

-Training warriors in the most effective combat tactics, strategies and mindset so they can END the fight fast and go wherever the fight goes.
+Train warriors to live with honor and build lives worth defending and then to be very good at protecting the lives they have built.
+Train warriors in the most effective combat tactics, strategies and mindsets so they can END a fight fast and go wherever a fight goes.